Adam Pisoni, Microsoft’s general manager of Yammer.

 Consider Red Robin.
 Last year the restaurant chain rolled out Yammer to 2,500 managers and staff in its corporate office.
 When the company introduced a new burger to its menu, managers used the enterprise social network to deliver customer feedback straight from its restaurants.
-That helped them refine the recipe in a month — a fraction of the time it would have taken in the past, says CIO Chris Laping.
+That helped them refine the recipe in a month — a fraction of the time that it would have taken in the past, says CIO Chris Laping.

-Recently, Red Robin wanted to find a way to engage its large hourly workforce, 87 percent of whom are Millennials.
+Recently, Red Robin wanted to find a way to engage its large hourly workforce, 87 per cent of whom are Millennials.

-So the company introduced what it calls “Yummerversity” to complement a new interactive training program.
+So the company introduced what it calls “Yummerversity” to complement a new interactive training programme.
 New hires can take to Yammer to ask questions and give feedback.
 Once they start work, they can upload videos of new practices.
 This allows the corporate office to incorporate the practices into future training.

 Laping says social networking offers a huge value for a company like Red Robin, with employees spread across the country.
 It helps him and other executives engage with people in the field and learn from them on a daily basis.

 In addition to his CIO duties, Laping is also tasked with leading business transformation at Red Robin.
-When his role expanded a few years ago, he knew he had to engage all team members across the organization to succeed.
+When his role expanded a few years ago, he knew he had to engage all team members across the organisation to succeed.